 And so to sleep

-If your baby doesn’t feed frequently over the next few days, hand express colostrum and drip it into his mouth every couple of hours, including at least once between midnight and 5am to boost your milk producing hormones.
+If your baby doesn’t feed frequently over the next few days, hand express colostrum and drip it into their mouth every couple of hours, including at least once between midnight and 5am to boost your milk producing hormones.
 When your baby is awake, you will probably want to gaze intently at each other and enjoy getting to know one another.
 Read the section on Wakeful Nights for more on sleep.

 Until your baby is able to breastfeed:

 Express milk 8–10 times in 24 hours to build your milk supply, including once during the night.
 You can switch to using a pump as your milk increases.
-Talk to your baby and touch him as much as possible.
-Ask staff when you can start skin-to-skin contact with him.
+Talk to your baby and touch them as much as possible.
+Ask staff when you can start skin-to-skin contact with them.
 This helps your milk production and your milk ejection reflex (let-down).
 It also calms and stabilises your baby and feels wonderful.

 Days 3 to 5

 Your colostrum will start to change from golden to bluish-white as you produce more milk.
 Your breasts will start to feel full, even engorged or sore, making it harder for your baby to latch on well.
-He needs to get a deep latch so feeding won’t make your nipples sore, so: breastfeed (or express) frequently.
+They need to get a deep latch so feeding won’t make your nipples sore, so: breastfeed (or express) frequently.
 If your breasts feel softer and more comfortable after feeding, your baby is getting milk.

 Avoid using bottles or dummies.
 If a supplement is needed try using a spoon, flexible feeding cup or syringe.
 Use a cold compress for 15–20 minutes between feeds to reduce swelling, or place cold cabbage leaves inside your bra.
 Apply moist warmth to your breasts for up to two minutes just before feeding to help your milk flow.